- Device42-Jira (Self-Hosted) Integration

 - It is required that the post function is processed in a specific position when configuring the transition.
 For regular transitions between two statuses, the POST function should be placed between “set issue status” default post function and “Update change history” default post function.
 By default, the Device42 post function arrives on the second place and nothing should be done.

-- When creating transitions, the behavior is similar except there is another set of POST functions available.
-You can use a POST function in a workflows the same way you would a any regular transition.
+- When creating transitions, the behaviour is similar except there is another set of POST functions available.
+You can use a POST function in a workflow the same way you would any regular transition.

 Post function usage

 You can just follow the transition, fill the Device42 custom field if needed (inside the transition screen, if it was set up) and get the results of the IP address to acquire inside the comments and custom fields (if they are set up)